Woo Sang-ho (politician): Early career and political activities

-The mass demonstrations against military dictatorship led the DJP President and presidential candidate Roh Tae-woo to announce the 29 June Declaration to fulfill the transition to democracy.
-However, policemen who caused the death of Lee Han-yeol were not arrested, and Woo Sang-ho were heading to Seoul District Public Prosecutors' Office to complain about the issue.
+The mass demonstrations against the military dictatorship led the DJP President and presidential candidate Roh Tae-woo to announce the 29 June Declaration to complete the transition to democracy.
+However, policemen who caused the death of Lee Han-yeol were not arrested, and Woo Sang-ho was heading to the Seoul District Public Prosecutors' Office to complain about the issue.
 He and Woo Hyun were subsequently arrested by police at Daehan Gate of Deoksugung and were tortured at Seoul Namdaemun Police Station.
-The torture was stopped after the detective in charge had recognised that Woo was the President of the Student Council of Yonsei University.
-Instead, Woo was jailed under the contempt of the country following an interview with Nicholas Christopher from The New York Times where he compared the South Korean government to Nazi.
+The torture was stopped after the detective in charge had recognized that Woo was the President of the Student Council of Yonsei University.
+Instead, Woo was jailed for contempt of the country following an interview with Nicholas Kristof from The New York Times where he compared the South Korean government to the Nazis.
 Initially, he was imprisoned at Seoul Detention Centre (formerly Seodaemun Prison) in November 1987, but was relocated to newly built Seoul Detention Centre in Uiwang as the old dentention centre in Seoul was closed.

 Following his release in 1988, Woo was one of the founding member of Gyeryong Alpine Club, along with the first leadership board of the ANUSR.
 He also served as a member of the Steering Committee of the Patriotic Youth Association in 1989 and the Deputy Spokesperson of the National Union for Democracy and Ethnic Reunification in 1992.
 He was also a Planning Committee member of Monthly Mal.
 Other than political activities, he also established Youth Information and Culture Centre in 1994, and served as the managing director of Video Graphics in 1997.

 Political career

 Early political career (1988–2004)

 His political activities were begun in the 1995 local elections.
-Although he did not contest, he gave a support to a Seoul mayoral candidate.
-The next year, he was brought into the National Congress for New Politics (NCNP), the then main opposition party formed by Kim Dae-jung.
+Although he did not contest, he gave his support to a Seoul mayoral candidate.
+The next year, he was brought into the National Congress for New Politics (NCNP), the main opposition party formed by Kim Dae-jung.

-Woo firstly contested in the 2000 election for Seodaemun A constituency.
+Woo contested the 2000 election for the Seodaemun A constituency.
 A year before, the then incumbent MP Kim Sang-hyun was seeking re-election, but also showed his intention that the upcoming new party (later named as the Millennium Democratic Party; MDP) should hold a preselection for the constituency.
-On the other hand, as Woo was likely to be the candidate for the constituency, Kim condemned the party and showed an opinion polling that indicated Kim was more capable than Woo.
-Despite Kim's criticism, Woo officially won MDP preselection on 17 February.
+As Woo was likely to be the candidate for the constituency, Kim condemned the party and showed an opinion polling that indicated that Kim was more capable than Woo.
+Despite Kim's criticism, Woo officially won the MDP preselection on 17 February.
 Kim did not accept the result and subsequently withdrew from the MDP.
 He later joined the newly formed Democratic National Party.

 As the MDP candidate, Woo contested against the GNP candidate Lee Sung-heon, his senior whom he met at Yonsei University.
-Woo gained popularity under the slogan "Young politics, clean politics" but lost to Kim on 13 April with a small margin (Lee: 47.01%, Woo: 45.16%).
-Following the election lost, he briefly worked as a visiting researcher at Colorado State University in the United States in 2001.
+Woo gained popularity under the slogan "Young politics, clean politics" but lost to Kim on 13 April by a small margin (Lee: 47.01%, Woo: 45.16%).
+Following the election, he briefly worked as a visiting researcher at Colorado State University in 2001.